 All outside gifts received by Texas A&M University are receipted through the Texas A&M Foundation (TAMF).
 Gifts are usually received for specific program support or a designated purpose, including student scholarships.
+Non-endowed scholarship gifts are exempt from the five percent (5%) development fee.
 After receipting through the TAMF, funds are deposited into an appropriate FAMIS account.

-Scholarship donor form can be found at https://financialaid.tamu.edu/policies/scholarship-donors
+Scholarship donor form can be found at scholarships.tamu.edu/forms.